Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

 10. Which of the following tasks is required to deploy a PCI-compliant workload on AWS?
-    - A. Use any AWS service and implement PCI controls at the application layer
+    - A. Use any AWS service and implement PCI controls at the application layer [ Not all AWS services are PCI-compliant]
-    - B. Use an AWS service that is in-scope for PCI compliance and raise an AWS support ticket to enable PCI compliance at the application layer
+    - B. Use an AWS service that is in-scope for PCI compliance and raise an AWS support ticket to enable PCI compliance at the application layer [ PCI compliance is not enabled by support tickets]
-    - C. Use any AWS service and raise an AWS support ticket to enable PCI compliance on that service
+    - C. Use any AWS service and raise an AWS support ticket to enable PCI compliance on that service [ PCI compliance is not enabled by support tickets]
     - D. Use an AWS service that is in scope for PCI compliance and apply PCI controls at the application layer

     <details markdown=1><summary markdown="span">Answer</summary>